morja/stripe-donation-form/README.md

-# Stripe donation form with variable amounts.
+# Stripe Checkout donation form with variable amounts.

-This is a simple PHP script that shows a donation form, checks for a valid reCAPTCHA response and upon success sends the user to the Stripe checkout form.
+This is a simple PHP script that shows a donation form, checks for a valid reCAPTCHA response and upon success sends the user to Stripe Checkout.

+Stripe API version 2020-08-27.

 Supported are reCAPTCHA v2 and v3.